oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-39-03-language-specific-reasoning-for-supersession.md

 #### Language Specific Reasoning for Supersession

-If the document language is specified but not English, it MUST be tested that exactly one item in document notes exists that has the language specific translation of the term `Reasoning for Supersession` as `title`.
+If the document language is specified but not English, it SHALL be tested that exactly one item in document notes exists that has the language specific translation of the term `Reasoning for Supersession` as `title`.
-The `category` of this item MUST be `description`.
+The `category` of this item SHALL be `description`.
-If no language specific translation has been recorded, the test MUST be skipped and output an information to the user that no such translation is known.
+If no language specific translation has been recorded, the test SHALL be skipped and output an information to the user that no such translation is known.

 > A list of the language specific translations is kept at the OASIS CSAF TC.